 You can contact the Legal Aid Society of the District of Columbia to request advice and assistance regarding your child support case.
-Although Legal Aid's offices are closed, our attorneys are teleworking and are available to speak to new clients.
 You can apply for our services online or by calling (202) 628-1161.

 For same-day advice and/or assistance with a child support hearing, litigants can contact the Child Support Resource Center hotline at 202-791-3996.
-This hotline is operating remotely at this time and is staffed by attorneys from Legal Aid and Bread for the City Monday-Friday from 8:30am-12:30pm.
+This hotline operates Monday-Friday and is staffed by attorneys from Legal Aid and Bread for the City.
+You can also visit the Child Support Resource Center in person in Room JM-13B of the D.C.
+Superior Court, Monday through Friday between the hours of 9:00am and 3:00pm.

 For help with child support matters as part of a divorce or custody case, you can contact the Family Law Assistance Network ("FLAN") (a joint project of the D.C.
 Bar Pro Bono Center, Legal Aid, and the D.C.
 Affordable Law Firm) by calling (202) 844-5428.
+You can also visit FLAN project in person on Tuesdays and Fridays in Courtroom 105 at the D.C.
+Superior Court from 9:00am - 3:00pm.